 Take notice next time you are Bench Pressing.

 You’ll notice that when you push the bar away and drive your feet down, you create equal and opposite forces that allow you to perform the Bench Press with more efficiency.

 Naturally, we can do the same thing with Pushups.

 Don’t be lazy and just hang loose in the classic Push-Up position (or the Plank position, for that matter).

-You create more total body tightness and efficiency from the top down throughout the entire kinetic chain.
+You create more total body tightness, core stability and efficiency from the top down throughout the entire kinetic chain.
 And when you do this, you are actively plugging any energy leaks.

 PUSH-UP CHECKLIST: THORACIC SPINE

-When you tighten your upper back and activate your glutes, you enjoy the additional benefit of fixing the positioning of your thoracic spine.
+When you tighten your upper back and activate your glutes and core muscles, you enjoy the additional benefit of fixing the positioning of your thoracic spine.

 This happens because you’re creating a line of tightness and tension from the top to the bottom in that plank position, so naturally, your thoracic spine will follow.